raducu5700u/CommandWave/README.md

 * `--port PORT`: Specify the port for the web server (default: 5000).
 * `--use-default-tmux-config`: Apply the custom `commandwave_theme.tmux.conf` to the `tmux` sessions managed by CommandWave.
+* `--hostname HOSTNAME`: Specify the hostname to use for terminal connections (default: localhost).
+* `--remote`: Enable remote access by binding to all interfaces (use with caution).

 ## Usage Guide